Split or Dubrovnik: Which Croatian City to Visit?

 Despite this, there are numerous buses that connect Dubrovnik with nearby cities that run frequently, meaning that it is easily accessible by overland public transportation.
 You can also reach Dubrovnik via overnight ferry from Bari, Italy if you prefer.

-Dubrovnik is also home to Croatia’s third-highest traffic airport (the two busiest are Zagreb and Split respectively) and it is entirely possible to reach the “pearl of the Adriatic” by air.
-There are connections to Dubrovnik from a number of major European cities and it does cater to a number of major and budget airlines, however, many of the routes are seasonal.
+There are connections to Dubrovnik from many major European cities by major and budget airlines, however, many of the routes are seasonal.
 That means it may be more difficult to find a flight to Dubrovnik if you plan to visit in the low season.

 Once in the city, you will find that the city and, particularly, the Dubrovnik Old Town is quite compact (which can make the tourist crowds seem even more daunting) and that you can easily get around on foot.